MalifaciousGames/Mali-s-Macros/listen-macro/listen-macro.md

 ## The listen macro ##

 This macro is a container which acts as an event listener for its contents.
-It listens for `change` events but the event type(s) can be supplied as a space or comma-separated list.
+By default, it listens for `change` events but the event type(s) can be supplied as a space or comma-separated list.

 ### Syntax ###